protocol/research-website/content/posts/202004-decentralized-energy-project/index.md

 # So why aren't we using transactive energy?

 Good question!
 There are two answers: firstly, because the current system still mostly works (and if it ain’t broke, don’t fix it); and secondly, because finding the globally optimal solution for millions of buildings and power plants, all trying to talk to each other all at once, hundreds of times per day, is a computationally intractable nightmare of the highest order for a single entity to run.
-But that doesn’t mean we can’t get clever about it by *splitting the problem up*.
+But that doesn’t mean we can’t get clever about it by splitting the problem up.

 <center>{{< figure src="network-topologies.png" alt="Centralized, decentralized, and distributed networks." caption="Here's how we get clever.
 Adapted from [7]." >}}</center>